headercom

 Loan Category

-Term loans can be both secured and unsecured in nature.
+Term loans can be both secured and unsecured loan in nature.
 For secured loans, you need to put down your business asset as collateral, whereas unsecured term loans do not require any collateral – however, the interest rates are much higher.

 Repayment Period